drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/if7P-w6hHmw)

-20. **TICKABLE** It is possible to create high quality presentation in LaTeX.
+20. It is possible to create high quality presentation in LaTeX.
 To do this we use the `beamer` document class:

         \documentclass{beamer}
         \begin{document}